Lelegiannis/UoA-Helpdesk/README.md

 25. Open the file `/etc/crontab` and at the botom of the file add the following line of code: `01 * * * * root curl --silent "https://helpdesk-devel.uoa.gr/simplesamlphp/module.php/cron/cron.php?key=veryverysecret...&tag=hourly" > /dev/null 2>&1 < /dev/null`

 26. You should now be able to login using SAML as a User from `https://helpdesk-devel.uoa.gr/osticket` and as Staff from `https://helpdesk-devel.uoa.gr/osticket/scp`

+# Registering your simplesamlphp Service Provider with your Identity Provider
+To register a Service Provider, your Identity Provider is going to need:
+1. The metadata of your Service Provider
+2. The certificate of your Service Provider (to trust it) The certificate is the same you used on deployment step 22.
+To get the metadata, access simplesamlphp from your browser (e.x. `https://helpdesk-devel.uoa.gr/simplesamlphp`) and go to the "Federation" tab.
+You should see the name of your SP (see "name" in the code of step 22) with bold letters (e.x.
+"UoA OSTicket") and bellow it a link with the text "Show Metadata".
+To get the metadata, just click on that link.